Send Commissary at Smith Transitional Center.

 Quick Facts

-• You typically must be on the inmate’s approved sender or visitor list before you can send money.
+• You typically must be listed on the inmate’s approved visitor or sender list before you can send money.

 Common Questions

-How do I send money to someone at Smith Transitional Center?
+How can I add money to someone’s account at Smith Transitional Center?

-Do I need to be on an approved list to send money to an inmate at Smith Transitional Center?
+Do I need to be on an approved sender list to add funds for someone at Smith Transitional Center?

 Other Guides for Smith Transitional Center